codex-academy/codeX_ProgrammingExercises/ExerciseThree/README.md

-# Create a telephone directory
+#Create a telephone directory

 Allow a users to enter the First Name, Last Name, Cell Phone Provider and Cell Phone number of a contact.
-Add support for deleting entries.
-Support multiple users
+Add support for deleting contacts.

 Add a filter function that allows one to filter the data in the telephone directory.
 The function should take a filter function as a parameter that allows one to filter the entries in the telephone directory.